dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

   </ItemGroup>
   ```

 Convert each project in your solution.
-In the case of this example, the **MatchingGame.Logic** project would also be converted.
+If you're using the sample app previously referenced, the **MatchingGame.Logic** project would be converted.

 ## Edit App.config

-If the *App.config* file, remove the `<supportedRuntime>` element.
+If your app has an *App.config* file, remove the `<supportedRuntime>` element.

 ```xml
 <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.5" />